Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 Purchases in the Characters shop and Extras shop will not award their vanilla Characters/Extras.

-Slots in the Characters shop that would normally unlock upon completing Story mode in every Chapter have been changed to either unlock once all enabled Episodes are unlocked, or once a number of 'All Episodes Token' items have been received.
+Slots in the Characters shop that would normally unlock upon completing Story mode in every Chapter have been changed to either unlock once all enabled Episodes are unlocked, or once 6 'Episode Completion Token' items have been received.
 The unlock condition is controlled by an option in the game yaml.

 ## What does another world's item look like in Lego Star Wars: The Complete Saga?